When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Unlike conventional solar panels, bifacial solar modules are installed at varying angles as per the reflection of direct sunlight through the ground.

-This way they can produce an extra amount of energy which can give you a high ROI.
+This way, they can produce extra energy, giving you a high ROI.

 Moreover, bifacial solar modules are also good at generating electricity in cloudy weather.

-Yes, solar cells are designed to generate electricity from the sun shining.
-This means it doesn’t require direct sunlight to generate electricity.
+Solar cells are designed to generate electricity from the sun’s rays.
+This means they don’t require direct sunlight to do so.

-To get the maximum generation of electricity from bifacial solar modules, they are installed at varying angles.
+They are installed at varying angles to get the maximum generation of electricity from bifacial solar modules.

-This means users can adjust the angle of the structure so that the panels can absorb the direct sunlight as well as the reflections of the light.
+This means users can adjust the angle of the structure so that the panels can absorb direct sunlight and its reflections

 With conventional solar panels, you get a warranty of up to 25 years; however, with bifacial solar modules, you will get a warranty of up to 30 years.